Name: Olivia Moore

 How did you find your creative voice?

 I suppose that I always felt creative and most of all, my parents always encouraged to be so.
 However, you know how words can stay with you forever?
 When I was in 3rd grade, two of my best friends at the time told me that I never matched.
 I blame my mom, she let me dress myself.
 But for the longest time, that hurt me and one day, I can’t remember when, I realized I was never trying to match.
 I didn’t want to be just like everyone else and I loved being unique and creative.
 That is a battle we all face over and over again, but when you understand that we were each created by the most creative being that ever will exist, it becomes a comfort.
 I mean, we were created this way ON PURPOSE and that is something to celebrate.
 I would have to say that the last five years have been defining in my creative journey, something about being out of college, married, and a mother has really made me aware that I am an artist, that no matter how long it has been since I painted, I still am and always will be.
 It might not what I am doing daily, but it’s who I am.
+Did your creative habits make a smooth transition into your adult life?
+What did the evolution look like?

 My creative habits really came to life when I graduated from college.
 I found myself married to this wonderful, creative, supportive dreamer, who said, what do you want to do, do that.
 Now as a mother it takes serious work to keep creating a priority, but I can’t say enough how creativity keeps me sane.
 I truly believe we all make time for the things we want to do, but we have to decide and weed out the extra that stands in your way.
 In general, I will choose a creative project first, when I’m done and satisfied, washing the dishes doesn’t seem so unpleasant.